Insomnia

 People often cope by:

-A key part of GAD is that the level of worry feels out of proportion to what’s realistically happening — even small, everyday things can feel loaded with risk.
+A key part of insomnia is that the impact of a bad night can start to feel out of proportion to what’s realistically happening — even one rough night can make tomorrow feel doomed.

-And it tends to become a pattern: the worry shifts topics, but the underlying “on guard” feeling stays, and it starts affecting sleep, focus, energy, confidence, and daily functioning.
+And it tends to become a pattern: the sleep problem repeats, the worry about sleep grows, and it starts affecting mood, concentration, energy, confidence, and daily functioning.

 It’s messing with your everyday life

-For a provisional diagnosis, GAD symptoms need to cause meaningful distress or impairment — meaning the worry and tension noticeably get in the way of things like:
+For a provisional DSM-5 insomnia disorder diagnosis, the sleep problem needs to cause meaningful distress or impairment — meaning it noticeably gets in the way of things like: